 What Are Industry Standards for Time Spent Learning Online?

 The National Board of Professional Teaching Standard addressed this topic last year.
-According to their recommendation, the number of hours students should invest in learning online depends on their age and grade level.
+According to their recommendation, a student should plan on spending a particular number of hours learning online depending on their age and grade level.

 |Grade||Time Spent Learning Online|